santtuniskanen/go-htmx-app/README.md

 # GO + HTMX

-I made this thing to try out HTMX with GO.# GO + HTMX
+I made this thing to try out HTMX with GO.